AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/mappings.md

 # {{ page.title }}

-This informative section provides mapping from the data items (i.e. requirements) in [Information Requirements](https://www.digitalhealth.gov.au/implementation-resources/clinical-documents/) [].
+This informative section provides mapping from the data items (i.e. requirements) in [NEHTA Event Summary Information Requirements](https://www.digitalhealth.gov.au/implementation-resources/clinical-documents/event-summary/NEHTA-1845-2015) [].

 The table below matches the data items to the corresponding supported element in the Event Summary (ES) profile, or referenced profile (e.g. Summary Statement of Allergy or Intolerance).
 The hierarchy column demonstrates the path to that supported element from the root Composition.